svlandeg/binder/README.md

 into the same vector space, and reuses the vector representations of entity types for different text spans (or vice versa), resulting in a faster training and inference speed.
 Based on the bi-encoder representations, BINDER introduces a unified contrastive learning framework for NER, which encourages the representation of entity types to be similar with the corresponding entity mentions, and to be dissimilar with non-entity text spans.
-BINDER also introudces a novel dynamic thresholding loss in contrastive learning.
+BINDER also introduces a novel dynamic thresholding loss in contrastive learning.
 At test time, it leverages candidate-specific dynamic thresholds to distinguish entity spans from non-entity ones.
 Check out [our paper](https://openreview.net/forum?id=9EAQVEINuum) for the details.

 If you find our code is useful, please cite: